 - 1 28-ounce can whole San Marzano tomatoes

-- 7 cloves garlic peeled and slivered or diced
+- 7 cloves garlic peeled and slivered or minced

 - Pinch crushed red pepper flakes